+Playing the dreidel game and collecting as much chocolate gelt as possible is a timeless Hanukkah tradition.
 Now that your kids have made their own dreidels, it's time for them to make their own gelt!
 (And not because you ate all the chocolate coins you bought last week.
 Oh, no, that is NOT the reason…)

-We then divide the coins up an use them to play the dreidel game.
-Let me tell you, trying to win large piles of these paper coins can be pretty compelling!
+You can use them in conjunction with chocolate gelt, or on their own.
+Let me tell you, trying to win large piles of these paper coins can actually be pretty motivating!

 The coins are also a fun touch to add to Hanukkah cards.
-I just set out the paper coins with glue and paper, and the kids have a simple Hanukkah card for the grandparents!
+Set out the paper coins with glue and paper, and the kids have a simple Hanukkah card for the grandparents!

 See more super duper easy Hanukkah crafts for kids!